MyPortugalHoliday.com

 The best independent guide to Central Portugal

-The walled town of Obidos is one of the best tourist destinations of central Portugal, and makes for a fantastic day trip from Lisbon.
+Óbidos is one of central Portugal's most appealing destinations and makes for an ideal day trip from Lisbon.

 Related articles: Obidos IntroductionDay trip to Obidos